jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

   the test is still green

-* I add an :ref:`assertion<what is an assertion?>` for when the key is :red:`far` from the starter, the the brake is :red:`NOT pressed`, the start button is :green:`pushed`, and the car temperature is :red:`NOT too hot`
+* I add an :ref:`assertion<what is an assertion?>` for when the key is :red:`far` from the starter, the brake is :red:`NOT pressed`, the start button is :green:`pushed`, and the car temperature is :red:`NOT too hot`

   =============  ==============  =================  ==================  ================
-  door           timer           start button       too hot             output
+  key           brake           start button       too hot             output
   =============  ==============  =================  ==================  ================
   :red:`closed`  :red:`NOT set`  :green:`pushed`    :green:`too hot`    :red:`OFF`
   :red:`closed`  :red:`NOT set`  :green:`pushed`    :red:`NOT too hot`  :red:`OFF`